Download the PDF

 - Review, with the Director of Internal Audit, the results of internal audit activities and progress with respect to the internal audit plan.

-- Review the Company's environmental, social, and governance ("ESG") disclosures, reports and audits and management's assessment of the adequacy and effectiveness of applicable internal controls relating to ESG reporting.
+- Review the Company's environmental, social, and governance ("Sustainability") disclosures, reports and audits and management's assessment of the adequacy and effectiveness of applicable internal controls relating to Sustainability reporting, including metrics that are to be incorporated into the Company’s filings with the SEC.

-- Review management's assessment and measurement of the Company's progress towards achieving its ESG-related goals and objectives, including the pace of such progress and the Company's performance with respect to key ESG metrics.
+- Review management's assessment and measurement of the Company's progress towards achieving its Sustainability-related goals and objectives, including the pace of such progress and the Company's performance with respect to key Sustainability metrics.

-- Review reports with respect to non-compliance with the Code of Business Conduct and Ethics.
+- Review reports with respect to non-compliance with the Code of Business Conduct and Ethics (which may include any non-compliance with the Company’s health and safety programs).

 - Oversee that the Internal Audit Department is auditing the Compliance Program.